Joe Wright (businessman): Awards

 Wright received the Distinguished Citizens Award from President Reagan and the Distinguished Achievement Award from Colorado School of Mines.
 He was also awarded the Government Computer News Annual Award for Excellence at the Government Computer Expo. in 1985.
-Wright was presented with the Marquis Who’s Who Albert Nelson Marquis Lifetime Achievement Award in July 2021.
+Wright was presented with the Marquis Who's Who Albert Nelson Marquis Lifetime Achievement Award in July 2021.

-Education

-Wright received a master's degree in Industrial Administration from Yale University and a Professional Engineering Degree from the Colorado School of Mines.

 Personal life

 Wright lives with his wife, Ellen, in Florida.